 We previously published a 2-way Sora vs Veo comparison back in late 2025.
-Kling shipped its O3 release in early 2026 and changed the math.
+Kling 3.0 evolved through a V3 → O3 → V3 endpoint rename in 2026 and added a native 4K tier on May 23, 2026 — which changed the math.
 This is the updated, Kling-inclusive version.

 The 30-second answer